jeffpar/VT100-Hax/README.md

 You'll probably want to use the [ncurses](https://www.gnu.org/software/ncurses/)-based [emulator](emulator/ncurses-vt100/), since the [Qt](https://www.qt.io/)-based [emulator](emulator/qt-vt100/) is still a work-in-progress.

-The [Makefile](emulator/ncurses-vt100/Makefile) has been slightly modified for use in OS X, largely because the C/C++ compiler that Apple now includes doesn't support variable-length array declarations.
-The simplest solution was to install a newer version of GCC using Brew:
+The ncurses [Makefile](emulator/ncurses-vt100/Makefile) was slightly modified for use in OS X, because the C/C++ compiler that Apple now includes doesn't support variable-length array declarations.
+The simplest solution is to install a newer version of GCC using Brew:

     brew install gcc

-As of this writing, Brew installs GCC v6.x and creates symbolic links for GCC such as `gcc-6`, `g++-6`, etc.
+As of this writing, Brew installs GCC v6.x and creates symbolic links such as `gcc-6`, `g++-6`, etc.

-So the [Makefile](emulator/ncurses-vt100/Makefile) was modified to invoke `g++-6` instead of `g++` for .cpp files and `gcc-6` for .c files, since the 8080 emulation C code is referenced by the VT100 simulation C++ code as `extern "C"`.
+So the [Makefile](emulator/ncurses-vt100/Makefile) invokes `g++-6` instead of `g++` for .cpp files and `gcc-6` for .c files, since the 8080 emulation C code is referenced by the VT100 simulation C++ code as `extern "C"`.

     cd emulator/ncurses-vt100
     make
     vt100sim --run ../../ROMs/basic.bin

-Note: the 8080 emulation code is based on the [Z80-CPU simulator](http://www.autometer.de/unix4fun/z80pack/) written by Udo Monk.
+Note: the [8080 emulation code](emulator/ncurses-vt100/8080) is based on the [Z80-CPU simulator](http://www.autometer.de/unix4fun/z80pack/) written by Udo Monk.